shteou/go-godash/README.md

 they deviate because of impedance between the two languages, or sometimes because I didn't bother to read the documentation properly.

+Some categories of Lodash functions are completely omitted. e.g. there are plenty of libraries out there providing String manipulation tools, there's no need to create a new set in this library.

 _Caveat_: I have very little experience with Go generics, so the API will evolve heavily.
 It may never hit version 1, depending on how collections evolve in Go once generics lands.